 It is no surprise to anyone that I am a winter lover.
 Not the usual cloudy and rainy winter we have here in The Netherlands, but the snow-covered winter wonderland we often see on Christmas movies.
 Although Thomas is annoyed because every time I see snow falling I beg him to go outside to enjoy the Narnia's paradise, I managed to convince him to plan winter vacations every year.
 So for winter 2018/2019, our chosen destination was the Nordic and modern Norway's capital city: Oslo.

 OSLO - THE COLD BEAUTY

 Of course it is mandatory for you to come with warm clothes as the temperature is usually negative in winter and can get around -10°C. However, there are plenty of places where you can get in for a warming up break while discovering this charming and thriving European capital.
-Indeed, as Norwegians are already used to having severe winters, every building has a heating system, from the museums and cafes to churches and the train station.
+Indeed, as Norwegians are already used to having severe winters, every building has a heating system.
 So, there is no excuse to not visit Oslo even in winter!